Cart 0

 Following an intermission, our dynamic panel, Susin Nielsen, Becky Johnson, Matt Adolf, and Bryce Woollcombe, will each champion a book they believe every Pender Islander should read, making their case in a lively, head-to-head debate.

-After each round, the panellists decide which title moves forward, until one standout book is crowned the winner.
-There will also be an additional Audience Choice Award so come prepared to participate and have fun.
+After each round, the audience will decide which title moves forward, until one standout book is crowned the winner.
+So get ready to cheer for your favourite novel (the clap-o-meter will measure the audience excitement).

 6pm - 9:30pm • Talisman Book Sale